Florida State Seminoles baseball: Dick Howser era (1979)

-Mike Martin years (1980–2022)

-Mike Martin Sr. era (1980–2019)
+Mike Martin, Sr. era (1980–2019)

 Mike Martin was the coach of the Seminoles for 40 years after serving as an assistant for five years.
 He is the winningest coach in school history and his teams never won less than 40 games a season and reached the postseason in every year of his tenure, advancing to the world series on 17 occasions; in 2017, Martin won his 1900th game, becoming just the second coach in college baseball history to reach that milestone, in 2018, he become the winningest coach in college baseball, and in his final season, he became the first coach in history to win 2,000 games.
 During his tenure, he had 85 players drafted in the first ten rounds of the MLB Draft including 19 first round picks.

-Mike Martin Jr. era (2020–2022)
+Mike Martin, Jr. era (2020–2022)

-On June 21, 2019, Mike Martin Jr., a former player and assistant, was named head coach of the Seminoles.
+On June 21, 2019, Martin's son, Mike, Jr., a former player and assistant, was named head coach of the Seminoles.
 He guided Florida State to two appearances in the NCAA tournament during his tenure although the Seminoles were eliminated in the regionals on both occasions.
 On June 10, 2022, Martin was let go following three seasons, ending forty-three years of a Martin at the helm of the program.

 Link Jarrett era (2023–present)

-On June 24, 2022, Link Jarrett, a former player under Martin Sr., was named head coach of the Seminoles.
+On June 24, 2022, Notre Dame head coach Link Jarrett, a former player under Martin Sr., was named head coach of the Seminoles.
+In his first season, the Seminoles suffered their first losing season in program history and missed the NCAA tournament for the first time since 1977.
+In his second year, he led the Seminoles to their second best start to a season in school history and a return to the tournament, with the Seminoles setting records in a super regional game for runs scored and margin of victory and advancing to their first world series appearance in five years, becoming the second Florida State head coach to both play and coach for the team in the college world series.
+Prior to the start of the his fourth season, Jarrett signed a new contract with the school, ensuring his continuance as head coach of the program.

 Venue

 Mike Martin Field at Dick Howser Stadium

 Mike Martin Field at Dick Howser Stadium is the home of the Seminoles and is located in Tallahassee, Florida, on the campus of Florida State University.
 It is primarily used for baseball, and is the home field of the Florida State Seminoles baseball team.

-It opened in 1983 and after a two-year, $12 million project was completed in 2004 to make it one of the top collegiate baseball facilities in the United States, upgrading the stadium to a 6,700 capacity level.
-FSU's record crowd of 6,789 was set on April 19, 2008 with a defeat of then #1 Miami Hurricanes by a score of 9–5.
+It opened in 1983 and was renovated in 2004, upgrading the stadium to a 6,700 capacity level to make it one of the top collegiate baseball facilities in the United States.
+FSU's record crowd of 6,789 was set on April 19, 2008 with a defeat of the then #1 Miami Hurricanes by a score of 9–5.